brandur/sorg/content/drafts/redis-cell.md

-Rolling your own rate limiting module is quite possible of course, but redis-cell aims to provide a general and widely-useful implementation that can be integrated into a project built with any programming language or framework, just as long as its stack is includes Redis.
+Rolling your own rate limiting module is quite possible of course, but redis-cell aims to provide a general and widely-useful implementation that can be integrated into a project built with any programming language or framework, just as long as its stack includes Redis.

 ## Rust (#rust)